-Most decision-makers have completed some preliminary research before scheduling a product demo.
+Most decision-makers have completed some preliminary research prior to scheduling a product demo.
 It is very likely that they are evaluating some of your competitors and will be drawing comparisons.
 Without speaking negatively of other companies or products, talk about what makes your company and product different.

 One example of a differentiator is a demonstrable dedication to innovation.
 If your company invests significantly in research and development or if you have invested in a highly innovative office space, you can reassure more progressive prospects that you are the right long-term partner by talking about the motivations behind these projects and what you hope to accomplish in the future.

-Other examples of notable differentiators include when members of your leadership team have experience leading other notable organizations and when your company’s staffing requirements based on stringent credentials or other specialized criteria.
-For some buyers, a successful track record or a selective hiring process can be great indicators of your ability to lead their own projects to success, as well.
+Other examples of notable differentiators include when members of your leadership team have experience leading other notable organizations and when your company’s staffing requirements are based on stringent credentials or other specialized criteria.
+For some buyers, a successful track record or a selective hiring process can be great indicators of your ability to lead their own projects to success.